janko/rodauth-model/README.md

 # rodauth-model

 Extension for [Rodauth] providing a mixin for the account model that defines password attribute and associations based on enabled authentication features.
-At the moment only Active Record is supported.
+Supports both Active Record and Sequel models.

 ## Installation